MEWS2025/lab2-template/readme.md

    * Build a language grammar for your metamodel.
    * Automatically generate a VS Code extension for textual editing.
-   * The textual syntax allows users to model through structured DSLs.
+   * The textual syntax allows users to model through a DSL.

 ---